gidyb/myAndroidApps/README.md

             ver2.1 - A Compass is added - shows the user in which direction the saved location is.

             ver2.2 - A 'Show on Map' option is added - opens GoogleMaps app and shows the current and saved
-                     locations and the possible route between them
+                     locations and the possible route between them.

+            ver2.3 - Driving time to destination is added